↑

 The only time this does not apply is if you roll your enemy’s AC exactly, in which case you reduce their AC as normal.

 Your Scars are a physical reminder of your previous experiences of violence.
-Once per initiative round you can modify a roll you make in combat by +/- X, where X is the number of Scars you possess.
+Once per day you can modify a single roll you make in combat by +/- X, where X is the number of Scars you possess.

 This modification can be applied to attacks, damage rolls, saving throws, etc. If you’re fighting and you’re rolling dice, you can utilise your Scars.